 “…for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust.”
 Matthew 5:45

 Snow started falling in the beginning of the week.
-It fell like a man looks when he’s wondering if it’s too soon to kiss you.
+It fell tentatively, testing the ground, like men test a boundary at that point when they’re still wondering if it’s too soon to kiss you.
 It fluttered in the darkness here and there.
 It was allegedly spotted on the highway miles outside the city.
 It burst like occasional confetti, for when the party’s still in its early hours, and awkward.
 It would not embrace.

 It became rougher as the week progressed.
 It took liberties.
 It whispered against eyelids; it tortured bus drivers into epic fits of swearing.
 It muffled footsteps and hearts and drunken outbursts by the dumpster at 2 a.m.
 It turned ankles and prompted random acts of kindness.